XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 │   ├── Dockerfile.app                <- Dockerfile for building image to run web app
 │   ├── Dockerfile.run                <- Dockerfile for building image to execute run.py
 │   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests
-│
+│   ├── Dockerfile.rds	              <- Dockerfile for building image to creare data schema to rds │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │